Patient education

 Common questions

-Is zero growth at month 4 a failure?
+Is minimal visible growth at a few months post-op always a failure?

 Can shock loss look like failed growth?